Lanaioli means commitment to Environmental Sustainability

 The first choice we made with our heart was to immediately use regenerated raw materials.

-Since the launch of our brand, we have imagined a product line made with the finest yarn available on the market: the Regenerated Cashmere.
+Since the launch of our brand, we have envisioned a product line made with the finest yarn available on the market: Regenerated Cashmere.

-This yarn has undisputed quality properties: it provides comfort and allows maintaining body temperature unchanged in case of cold or heat.
-But not only that, cashmere is also a hypoallergenic product and does not irritate the skin and has breathable properties, making it wearable even in direct contact with the skin.
+This yarn has undisputed quality properties: it provides comfort and helps maintain body temperature unchanged in cold or heat.
+But not only that, cashmere is also hypoallergenic and does not irritate the skin, and it has breathable properties, making it wearable even in direct contact with the skin.

-What is Cashmere and where does it come from
+What Cashmere is and where it comes from

-Cashmere is however produced in places very far from the companies that produce high-quality knitwear in Italy and beyond.
+Cashmere is produced in places very far from the companies that produce high-quality knitwear in Italy and beyond.
 Cashmere is obtained by combing the fleece of the Capra Hircus, which is native to the Kashmir region, between India and Pakistan.
 The per capita production of cashmere in this area is very limited, usually around only 200 grams per year.
-This limited supply on the textile market inevitably increases the price of cashmere
+This limited supply on the textile market inevitably raises the price of cashmere.

-The Capra Hircus is now raised in different parts of the world, including small experimental farms in Italy.
-This geographical dispersion makes the product expensive, partly due to the long journeys the yarn must make to reach the textile production facilities.
+The Capra Hircus is now bred in various parts of the world, including small experimental farms in Italy.
+This geographical dispersion makes the product expensive, partly due to the long journeys the yarn must make to reach textile production facilities.
 These long-distance transports contribute to additional CO2 emissions for the production of garments made with this exceptional yarn.

-For this reason, we opted for the use of Regenerated Cashmere or recycled.
+For this reason, we opted for the use of Regenerated Cashmere or recycled cashmere.
 This is not a by-product of cashmere, but rather the result of the process of reusing garments already made entirely of cashmere.

 Some companies are dedicated to recovering damaged, torn, or very worn sweaters that consumers discard and throw away.
 These companies collect such garments, sort them by color and material, and reuse them.